markovmodel/molPX/doc/source/index.rst

     >>> pip install nglview

+ * Projection Explorer only works with ``nglview`` versions >=0.6.2.1.

-**The interplay between nglview, nbextensions, ipywidgets might limit you to use python3.X on some platforms.
+ * **The interplay between nglview, nbextensions, ipywidgets might limit you to use python3.X on some platforms.
    Sorry about that.**

 Indices and tables
 ==================